ioos/glider-dac/_docs/ngdac-netcdf-file-format-version-2.md

 ## Introduction

-This page provides an in-depth description of the NetCDF file format specification requirements of the U.S. IOOS National Glider Data Assembly Center to archive and distribute real-time and delayed-mode glider data sets.
+This page provides an in-depth description of the NetCDF file format specification requirements of the U.S. IOOS National Glider Data Assembly Center.

 The NetCDF file specification detailed below serves three primary purposes: